zuplo/docs/docs/articles/security.md

 - Full data backups occur on regular schedules (usually every 6 hours)
 - Incremental backups occur frequently (usually every hour)
-- Event-based backups occur for customer APIs - for example, we save each production Gateway build/configuration so we have everything needed to recover our customer's services to a particular point in time.
+- Event-based backups occur for customer APIs - for example, we save each production Gateway build/configuration so we've everything needed to recover our customer's services to a particular point in time.
 - Data recovery is tested regularly with full disaster recovery testing done every year.